SylviaOne/Repo-hub/README.md

-## Why is it so windy inside an arena?
-All those fans.
+## I used to hate facial hair, but then it grew on me.